About

 TTAB Decisions

-GASPER vs. JASPER: Why a One-Letter Difference Was Enough to Win a Trademark Refusal
+GASPER vs. JASPER: Why a One-Letter Difference Was Enough to Overcome a Likelihood of Confusion Refusal

 The USPTO refused to register GASPER ROOFING because it allegedly sounded too much like JASPER CONTRACTORS.
 The TTAB reversed the refusal.
-Here is why one letter was enough to make a difference.
+Why one letter was enough to make a difference.

 January 22, 2026